6.EmailConnection Touch

 Use End-To-End Encryption (E2EE)

-It is also important to note that for end-to-end encryption to be effective, both the sender and the recipient must have compatible encryption software and exchange public encryption keys securely.
-For more information, you can check our practical guide to using E2EE on Linux.
+The sender and the recipient must have compatible encryption software and exchange public encryption keys securely for E2EE to work appropriately and effectively.
+You can check our practical guide to using E2EE on Linux for more information.

 Leverage VPN